givebutter/frontend-exercise/README.md

 Please update and add code in `App.js` and `index.css` based on the requirements found below.
 Additionally, we ask you to edit the `readme.md` with answers to a few questions found in the `Follow-up Questions` section also found below.

-When you are finished, please upload your completed work to your Github and invite `@gperl27` to view it.
+When you are finished, please upload your completed work to your Github and invite `@gperl27` to view it. **Do not open a PR please.**

 ## Setup